E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 Regional Expansion

-- Shopify: Supports multi-currency, but expansion costs (new app integrations, localization) add up
+- Shopify: Multi-currency supported, but expansion costs add up

 - Custom: Built with expansion in mind; significantly cheaper to scale across regions